pgatundu/project0/README.md

 - **HTML**: Markup language for creating the structure of web pages.
 - **CSS**: Stylesheet language for styling HTML elements.
-- **JavaScript**: Programming language for adding interactivity to web pages.
 - **Bootstrap**: Front-end framework for building responsive and mobile-first websites.

 ## Usage